 Most insurance carriers offer some sort of SNP plan, but keep in mind they may not be available in all areas.
 Community Health is a small Medicare provider that offers a DSNP in Seattle.

-Amerigroup’s a small regional carrier that was formed by a group of doctors.
+Amerigroup’s a small regional carrier formed by a group of doctors.
 Their goal is to provide the best care they can for their patients and give peace of mind to their families.

 Molina is a company that offers a similar style of coverage as Kaiser.
 They offer VIP care, where nearly all your doctors and services are in one location.
 Because of this they also have fewer providers that accept the plan.